makersacademy/takeaway-challenge/README.md

 User story 1:

 - created a dish class that is responsible for creating dish objects.
 On initialisation it takes the arguments name and price which are set as instance variables for each dish object.
-- created a menu dish class.
+- created a menu class.
 It is responsible for creating the menu.
 On initialization it is given the attribute menu_list which is equal to an array of new dish objects.
 Each dish object is given a name and price attribute.
 The menu class is also responsible for showing the menu via the read_menu method.
 It outputs a readable list showing each dishes name and associated price.

 Example feature tests